lo92fr/openhab-addons/bundles/org.openhab.binding.smartthings/README.md

 Registration process is also far more easy :

 - We use OAuth authentification in place of registration tokens.
-- All setup occurs directly inside Openhab.
+- All setup occurs directly inside openHAB.
 - The smartapp stuff are totally hide behind the scene, not needing complex setup.

 ## Supported things